birch-framework/birch-parent/birch-security-oauth-spring/README.md

 At Spring Boot time, Birch Security OAuth2 will load one instance of each `@Path @Service` annotated JAX-RS service, one per OAuth2 realm specified in
 Birch Security OAuth2 configurations.
 Resources in each realm are attached to the CXF Bus by the base path provided within each realm's configuration.
 The
 Bearer token for each realm is evaluated per that realm's configurations.
-Therefore, it is possible each realm must have its own `GrantedAuthoritiesBuilder` because each realm's IdP may provide roles in a different manner than others.
+Therefore, it is possible each realm must have its own `GrantedAuthoritiesBuilder` in case each realm's IdP provide roles in a different manner than others.